Toto Carlyle II vs Toto Vespin II – Which is the Better Toilet?

 6. Cost

-Toto Carlyle II costs a little more than Toto Vespin II.
-This is also something you will notice when comparing Toto Ultramax II vs Toto Drake II as I did on this post.
+The Toto Carlyle II costs a little more than the Toto Vespin II.
+This is also something you will notice when comparing Toto Ultramax II vs. Toto Drake II, as I did in this post.
 In general, one-piece toilets generally cost way more than two-piece toilets with the same features and specifications.

 7. Shipping

-On the other hand, there is usually no guarantee that both boxes of a two-piece toilet will get to you at the same time.
+On the other hand, there is usually no guarantee that both boxes of a two-piece toilet will get to you simultaneously.
 It is not unusual for one box to arrive first, then the other one after a day or two.

 Similarities between Toto Carlyle II and Toto Vespin II

-Although Toto Carlyle II and Toto Vespin II have so many similarities, there are a few which are more important than others.
+Although Toto Carlyle II and Toto Vespin II have so many similarities, there are a few that are more important than others.
 Let us have a look at them.

 1. Flushing System

-It does so by using an extra-large 3-inch flush valve and 2 powerful nozzles, one on each side of the bowl.
-A large flush valve ensures that water is dumped in the bowl faster and forcefully while the 2 nozzles eliminates the usual rim holes.
+It does so by using an extra-large 3-inch flush valve and two powerful nozzles, one on each side of the bowl.
+A large flush valve ensures that water is dumped in the bowl faster and more forcefully, while the two nozzles eliminate the usual rim holes.

 2. Toilet Rough-In

 The rough-in of a toilet is the distance between the toilet’s rear finished wall and the center of the drainpipe.
-Most and modern toilets have a standard rough-in of 12 inches, but there are toilets which either have a 10 or 14-inch rough-in.
+Most modern toilets have a standard rough-in of 12 inches, but there are toilets that either have a 10 or 14-inch rough-in.

 Conclusion

 Both Toto Carlyle II and Toto Vespin II are beautiful and powerful flushing toilets.
 None is a better flusher than the other.
-If you want a one-piece toilet then the Toto Carlyle II is the toilet for you.
-For a two-piece and slightly cheaper toilet then the Carlyle II is your best pick.
+If you want a one-piece toilet, then the Toto Carlyle II is the toilet for you.
+The Carlyle II is your best pick for a two-piece and slightly cheaper toilet.